M66B/FairEmail/FAQ.md

 You might want to read the [privacy policy](https://www.deepl.com/privacy/) of DeepL.

-This feature requires an internet connection (host name: *api-free.deepl.com*) and is not available in the Play store version.
+This feature requires an internet connection and is not available in the Play store version.

-The DeepL API Pro plan is currently not supported.

 <br />